 Contact Calum on 07557 686805 or Julia on 07920 080831 to book your stay or click here to email us.

 Portpatrick provides the perfect base from which to explore everything that this stunning area has to offer.
 The village itself continues to charm visitors from all over the world with its unspoilt character and crescent-shaped harbour around which lie a number of inns and restaurants, coffee shops and gift shops.
 Visitors can enjoy a number of coastal walks, both difficult and easy.
 Portpatrick is at the western end of the 212-mile long Southern Upland Way which runs from the village across the South of Scotland to Cockburnspath on the east coast.
 Portpatrick also boasts a lifeboat station and museum and hosts annual lifeboat and folk festivals.
-The Lighthouse Pottery and Smuggler’s Cove Gift Shop are popular with visitors to the village as is a visit to the ruins of Dunskey Castle.
+Rock In The Port is a fantastic free music event which runs every Sunday afternoon during the summer, either outdoors in the tennis courts weather permitting or in the village hall.
+Smuggler’s Cove Gift Shop & Cabinet Of Curiosities are popular with visitors to the village, as is a visit to the ruins of Dunskey Castle.
 There are also golf, fishing and sea angling opportunities whilst in the Rhins peninsula with a number of secluded bays and beaches to enjoy.
 Other places of interest to visit include the Logan Royal Botanical Gardens which benefit from the Gulf Stream's nearby passage, ensuring a mild climate where sub-tropical plants and trees not normally found in Britain are able to flourish.
 Scotland’s most southerly point, the Mull of Galloway, lies close by with its lighthouse, RSPB Reserve and the glass encased Gallie Craig Coffee House.
 From here, you can see England, Ireland, The Isle of Man and Wales on a clear day as well as stunning views out to sea.
+The Attic is just a short drive by car, bus or taxi to the yearly Stranraer Oyster Festival.

 Contact Calum on 07557 686805 or Julia on 07920 080831 to book your stay or click here to email us.